ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/3-SHMW2.md

 ::::::

 ## Using Results

+Now that you have measured the spring constant of your spring you have created a useful tool.
+You can now use your spring as a spring scale to measure the mass of different objects.
+By measuring the stretch of spring when an object is hanging and using the $k$ value you determined, you can back out the mass of the object.

+For the second experiment, you will need to know the mass of your phone in order to measure the spring constant.
+This exercise will walk you through using you spring to measure the mass of your phone.

 ::::::Exercise
 In this exercise you will use the data you collected and analyzed in Exercises 1 and 2 to measure the mass of your phone.